Belthazaar/mini-internet-course/docs/instructions/intra-domain connectivity.md

 The first step to setting up your AS is to enable direct layer-2 connectivity in the North Data Center.
-The goal is to allow direct connectivity between the FIFA hosts, between the UEFA hosts, but not directly between the FIFA and UEFA hosts.
+The goal is to allow direct connectivity between the WIN hosts, between the MAC hosts, but not directly between the WIN and MAC hosts.
 Yet the hosts should still be able to communicate between themselves, but via a layer-3 router.

 ## Configure IP addresses and default gateways
 Configure the hosts within the North Data Center using the subnet X.200.0.0/23, where X is the AS number.
-You will also need to configure the interfaces of the routers ZURI and BASE connected to the Data Center.
+You will also need to configure the interfaces of the routers SING and BANK connected to the Data Center.

-For the default gateway, configure it so that all the hosts use `ZURI` as the default gateway.
+For the default gateway, configure it so that all the hosts use `SING` as the default gateway.

 {: .highlight }
 Tutorials on how to [configure a host](../tutorial/configure-host) and how